 Oversubscription of the Hard

-So now, payment of invoices for the berthing of sailing dinghies, kayaks, canoes & paddleboards no longer is on that basis, but will simply register an application for a berth.
+So now, payment of invoices for the berthing of sailing dinghies, kayaks, canoes & paddleboards is no longer on that basis, but will simply register an application for a berth.
 The issuing of a License Label at invoicing is no longer a guarantee that there will be space for that vessel at the harbour.
 The allocation of berths is now on a physical ‘first-come, first-served’ basis once the Harbour is declared OPEN to the summer fleet by the Harbour Board.
 A few days after the cruisers are craned afloat and working parties have refreshed the area, the harbour will be declared ‘Open’ for small craft to return to the hard.
 At some later stage (days rather than weeks), the Harbour Board will declare the harbour ‘Full’, after which no further dinghies may be brought to the harbour until further notice.
 Owners who fail to obtain a berth will have their fees refunded.
 There shall be no mechanism for reserving space for vessels.

 Thus the pressure on berths for sailing dinghies during the summer means that the onus falls on Members to reassess their requirements for dinghy berthing at the harbour.
 Do you & your family sail so frequently that you need more than one dinghy?
 If not, can you cope with one & use a Club boat occasionally?
 If you only sailed a very few times last season, should you be denying a berth to another?
 How about just using one of the Sailing Club boats instead?

-The Harbour Board his also addressed a tendency for the berthing of inflatable tenders to encroach on the central dinghy berthing area.
+The Harbour Board has also addressed a tendency for the berthing of inflatable tenders to encroach on the central dinghy berthing area.
 From now on, only sailing dinghies will be permitted in this area, with tenders including inflatables & other craft restricted to the peripheral outer edges of the dry-berthing area, the racks & the reclaimed north-western extension of the berthing area (called “Ted’s Folly”) & any other available berthing area, such as on the beach or in the wet harbour.

 All vessels on Harbour Board territory shall be kept in serviceable condition.
 Flaccid inflatables & rain-filled hulls cause problems for others.
 Persistent offending owners may lose their membership.